Rocket Lab Neutron: Applications

-Neutron can lift up to 15000 kg while expended, and up to 8500 kg with the first stage returning to the launch site.
-Rocket Lab also intends the design to be able to eventually support human spaceflight.
+Neutron is designed to lift up to 15000 kg while expended, 13000 kg while landing the booster downrange and up to 8500 kg with the first stage returning to the launch site.
+Rocket Lab forecasts Neutron will be able to launch 98% of all payloads launched through 2029.
+Rocket Lab also intends the design to be able to support constellation deployment, deep space missions, and eventually human spaceflight.